Bartlebys/Bartleby/DataSynchronization.md

 A synthesis will explain the problem with the operation (Deletion of part of A Bunch Update, ACL issue).
 The system will offer solutions candidats like : "Delete entity X locally."
 The user must arbitrate or defer the Arbitration

+# Trigger Continuity issues.

+Trigger continuity issues are not real faults, but should remain rare.
+If this mecanism is used at high frequency it means there is a systemic problem that needs to be analyzed.

+We integrating a trigger if there is a *trigger index hole* bartleby tries to fill the gap.
+E.g : `BartlebyDocument+Triggers.swift grabMissingTriggerIndexes()` Continuity issues are logged via `bprint` under `TriggerContinuity` category.

 #Transitions off-line/on-line and vice versa